zackiles/cursor-config/README.md

 An opinionated suite of general-purpose and modern [Cursor Rules](https://docs.cursor.com/context/rules-for-ai) as well as global Cursor configuration that complements these rules.
 Battle-tested and leverages best practices of prompt design.
 Optimized for agent-mode.

-> [!TIP]
-> For more details on how Cursor Rules work, please read this deep-dive guide on [How Cursor Rules Work](./docs/how-cursor-rules-work.md).

 ## **How To Use These Rules**

 Run the following command in the root of the project where you want to install the rules.
 If you have rules with similar names, they will not be overwritten.